|A lot of famous people attended NY Cosmos' games|

 Born in Italy, he grew up in Wales, where he started his career with Swansea.
 Lazio voted him as their greatest ever player.
 In 1973-1974, he led the league in scoring as Lazio won the scudetto.
 Later, he received a lot name recogination when he played for NY Cosmos with Pele and Franz Beckenbauer.
 He was one of the few players who played in NASL during their prime.
 He played 14 times for Azzurii between 1972 and 1975.

-Jack Brand, Roby Young, Mordechai Spiegler, Julio Correa, Jorge Siega, Joey Fink, Jerry Sularz, David Brcic, Jomo Sono, Wladyslaw Zmuda, José Oscar Bernardi, Seninho, Boris Bandov, Gordon Bradley, Robert Iarusci, Jeff Durgan, Roversio, Sebastian Guenzatti, Carlos Mendes, Ayoze, Rau.
+Jack Brand, Roby Young, Mordechai Spiegler, Julio Correa, Jorge Siega, Joey Fink, Jerry Sularz, David Brcic, Jomo Sono, Wladyslaw Zmuda, José Oscar Bernardi, Seninho, Boris Bandov, Gordon Bradley, Robert Iarusci, Jeff Durgan, Roversio, Sebastian Guenzatti, Carlos Mendes, Ayoze, Raul Gonzalez.

 -- Andranik Eskandarian can play in multi-positions.

--- Siegfried Stritzl, Randy Horton John Kerr Sr played for them before the inflex of star players from the world.
+-- Siegfried Stritzl, Randy Horton John Kerr Sr played for them before the influx of star players from the world.
 Horton was the top scorer in 4 seasons.
+They were selected as symbolic for the club before the NASL became glamorous.

 -- Werner Roth was an all-star in 1975.